BoboTiG/python-mss/docs/source/capture-api-design.md

 effective = requested_region.intersection(source_extent)
 ```

-The returned image describes the clipped rectangle.
-A region with an empty intersection raises `ValueError`.
-If the
+`image.bounds` describes the effective clipped rectangle in `capture.pixel_space`.
+A region with an empty intersection
-source itself currently has an empty extent, `grab()` raises `CaptureError`.
-V1 does not create zero-sized `ScreenShot`
+raises `ValueError`.
+If the source itself currently has an empty extent, frame acquisition is temporarily unavailable
-objects.
+and follows the `timeout` behavior described below.
+V1 does not create zero-sized `ScreenShot` objects.

 Every v1 CPU backend must support a different valid region on each `grab()` call, either through native cropping or by
 cropping inside MSS.
 Auto-selection never chooses a backend that rejects this normal `Capture` operation.